nevidomyi/travel-journal/README.md

+## About

+My attempt at working with React props
+Including:
+-React props
+-React components
+-React create app
+-JSX

+Was created car, which is taking data from data.js

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: